Understanding Author Promotion vs. Book Marketing For New Authors

 You could write lots of posts about crime in San Franciso or drug dealers and mafia bosses.

-In either case, when you can get Google and Bing to index your posts, you are going to attract readers who are 100% interested in your writing theme.
+In either case, when you can get Google and Bing to index your posts, you will attract readers who are 100% interested in your writing topic.

 When that happens, you will attract readers to your writing and your skills as an author.